makersinchicago/makersinchicago.org/content/blog/2020/02/27/Starting-a-Tool-Library-in-Chicago..md

 ## Challenges

+Just like any organization or project of this scale, there are challages you plan for and some you look back on as you progress.
+Let's take a look at what they shared.

-0: What elements from existing tool libraries should be incorporated / Solve by not solving
+**What elements from existing tool libraries should be incorporated**

+Solve by not solving

-1: Chicago is huge!
-Chicago is the biggest city with a tool library / Try to be centralized but don't stress it too much
+**Chicago is huge!
+Chicago is the biggest city with a tool library**

+Try to be centralized but don't stress it too much

+**Chicago is expensive**

-2: Chicago is expensive / Ask for help!
+Ask for help!

-3: Tool donations are a lot of work / Be more selective
+**Tool donations are a lot of work**

+Be more selective.
 Initially, all donations are great but eventually, you get way too many.

-4: Numbering hand tools is tedious / Stop doing it, make classes.
+**Numbering hand tools is tedious.**

+Stop doing it, make classes.
 A-112 is a screwdriver; power tools have individual numbers.

-5: No comprehensive software for tool lending libraries, current ILS systems are not optimized for their specific needs / Build it yourself (and make it open-source!).
+**No comprehensive software for tool lending libraries, current ILS systems are not optimized for their specific needs**

+Build it yourself (and make it open-source!).
 It allows full customization like including preferred pronouns.

-6: Personal information is a liability/ Collect as little as possible, use anonymous surveys, etc.
+**Personal information is a liability.**

+Collect as little as possible, use anonymous surveys, etc.

-7: Tools might not come back / For the most part, they do 😄.
+**Tools might not come back.**

+For the most part, they do 😄.
 Focus on constructive efforts.

 ## Basics

 To be a member: be 18 yrs old, live in Chicago, sign a membership agreement, pay a sliding scale membership fee, have fun!

-Rules: A max of 7 tools at a time, a 7-day tool loan, renewals depend on demand for specific tools, no late fees (following @chipublib).
+Rules: A max of 7 tools at a time, a 7-day tool loan, renewals depend on demand for specific tools, no late fees.
+When they initially open, they did have late fees.
+I paid $7 myself but felt fine with such a fee.
+In the wake of Chicago Public Library removing their late fees, Chicago Tool Library decided that they should follow suit.
+It was a great change of policy and one that would align with their aim to be as accessible as possible.
+They acknowledge that late fees are a large point of revenue for lbraries and it ws something they intended to rely on.
+In turn what this means is that they must continously seek out new sources of funds for sustainability.

 > In thinking abut what the space would be, we really focused on the experience of a regular library...
 We think it's cool that people come in and are honest about their shortcomings with tools and want to skill up. - CTL